Camp Reynolds: German prisoners

 Perhaps the most notorious of the Reynolds' escapees was a young man named Heinz Golz.
 He attempted three escapes.
 He was recaptured the first time near Oil City and on another occasion had to be rescued by police from atop a suburban Pittsburgh dwelling where he had been chased by two dogs.
 In October 1945 a total of 450 German war prisoners were brought to Reynolds after a detainee camp at North East had been closed.
 About the same time others held at Kane, Marienville and Sheffield arrived at Reynolds to await repatriation.

 Some 500 more were moved out on the 25th day of November, with several hundred more awaiting their turn to depart for their homeland.
 The army's Center for Military History reported that the total number of prisoners based at Reynolds at the end of the conflict totaled 1,868, including 1,839 enlisted men and 29 non-commissioned officers.

 Not long before the last of the prisoners departed several hundred of their number was ushered into a post theater and shown motion picture footage they probably never will forget during the balance of their lives.
-This first area showing of the U.S. Signal Corps films depicting the Nazi atrocities at Adolf Hitler's death camps visibly disturbed the POWs.
-Many reportedly insisted that the horror scenes taken at Dachau and elsewhere were fakes turned out by U.S. propagandists.
-The German people were incapable of such atrocities, they said.
+This first area showing of the U.S. SGerman people were incapable of such atrocities, they said.

 The prisoner of war camp, which had been established April 4, 1944, was discontinued Jan, 15, 1946, approximately one month after the closing of the military camp itself.